d-Pixie/striped-clock/README.md

 ## Inspiration

-This screensaver is based on a old Windows screensaver I hade.
+This screensaver is based on a old Windows screensaver I had.
 I can not remember the name of that one, but the whole idea with the strips comes from there.

 If you know which one I'm talking about please leave a note in some way so I can credit the original author :)